 Involving all relevant staff ensures a better understanding of the tasks involved in data collection and the current practices in place at your organization.
 It’s also an opportunity to document the best elements of current practices while identifying and course-correcting areas that may deviate from best practices.

-2. Mocking-up your form on paper can be helpful
+2. Mocking-up your form can be helpful

 Developing eCRFs requires careful planning and a solid framework to ensure your forms align all individuals and tasks in the data collection process from the very beginning.
 Creating blueprints for a form before staring the electronic form development allows you to more easily adjust if needed.

-In her article “Study and Standard eCRF Creation: Pros of Paper Mock-Up,” Tina Lambert, Data Standards Manager at Astellas Pharma, equates eCRF planning to building a house.
+In her article “Study and Standard eCRF Creation: Pros of eCRF Mock-Up,” Tina Lambert, Data Standards Manager at Astellas Pharma, equates eCRF planning to building a house.
 “As an architect, you wouldn’t start digging the ground or laying the foundation without first creating an architectural plan so the future owners can get a clear picture of what their home will look like.
 It wouldn’t be ideal to put in five bathrooms only to learn that the owner decided they actually wanted three” said Lambert.

 3. Ensure the right people are involved in the form design process